Ontario Archaeological Society

 This is a shard or fragment of a glass bottle from the Auburn excavation site in Peterborough, which was a thorough excavation into the historical house from the 1820s.
 The Shard is an example of the type of archaeological finds that are possible to find in Ontario, and that are studied from a historical context.

-The Ontario Archaeological Society is a registered charitable organization promoting the ethical practice of archaeology within the Province of Ontario, Canada.
+The Ontario Archaeological Society is a registered charitable organization promoting the ethical practice of archaeology within the province of Ontario, Canada.
 It is a public and professional society formed in 1958.

 The Society produces a peer-reviewed journal Ontario Archaeology.
-Headquarters are located in the Ashbridge Estate in the east end of Toronto with regional chapters throughout Ontario.
+Headquarters were previously located in the Ashbridge Estate in the east end of Toronto, but are now located in London, Ontario.
+The Society supports regional chapters throughout province.

 History

 The Ontario Archaeological Society was founded in 1958.